lzim/teampsd/vignettes/markdownlint.md

 `"MD003": { "style": "atx_closed" }`

+3) Use a note to document and describe the rule:

+To add a note, use `#` followed by a space and then the description of the rule to provide an easier way of identifying what the rule is tasked to lint for.

+Using **MD003 - Heading style.** for example:

+`# Heading style`

+`"MD003": { "style": "atx_closed" }`

 ## 3) Testing the markdownlint yaml to see if the rules have been applied by using a pull request.

 1) Create a markdown file that tests the rules you added.